d-darwin/darwin-vue-ui/README.md

 - Components created by [Brad Frost's Atomic Design](https://atomicdesign.bradfrost.com/).
 - Design tokens represented to customize component appearance.
-- Uses focus-visible polyfill to emulate :focus-visible CSS prop.
 - Build in optional reset style and google fonts support.
+- Uses focus-visible polyfill to emulate :faocus-visible CSS prop.
 - Icon set agnostic.

 ⚠️ WARNING: Components of the library have to be compiled with sass-loader, so you need to have sass-loader package as a dev dependency.